Sources: Broncos give CB Harris raise to $12M

 The Broncos were 6-6 last season and in the playoff race when Harris sustained a hairline fracture in his right leg and missed the final four games, all losses.
 He returned to play in the Pro Bowl, where he recorded an interception.

-Two weeks ago, when the Broncos' OTAs began, teammate Von Miller spoke in support of Harris Jr., who did not attend the voluntary workouts.
+Two weeks ago, when the Broncos' OTAs began, teammate Von Miller spoke in support of Harris, who did not attend the voluntary workouts.

 Earlier this month, new Broncos defensive coordinator Ed Donatell said Harris would fit the team's new defensive scheme installed under new coach Vic Fangio whenever he arrived for the offseason workouts, minicamp or training camp.